YDDPH/ydd-fig/PSR-1.md

 ###Namespaces and Classnames
 1. Do not use namespaces.
 AS MENTIONED in PSR-0, ```include()``` should be enough to do the job
 2. Always play words with your class name plus the ```yolo``` keyword (yolauthManager, yoloader...)
 3. For PHP versions <= 5.2, use camelCase as convention for your class names. for PHP versions >= 5.3, use the snake_case standard.
-We strictly prohibit developers to write your class names in StudlyCase.
+We strictly prohibit developers in writing class names in StudlyCase because it can anger people.

 For example:
 ```php